 All my favorite cheap eats in Chiang Mai so you can have great food without blowing the bank!

 I was always on the lookout for cheap eats in Chiang Mai as I stayed there a lot longer than originally planned.
-This was due to getting sick, so a lot of my days were spent in my hostel bed at Kikies House, as well as waiting for my wonderful boyfriend, James, to fly over to meet me.
+This was due to getting sick, so a lot of my days were spent in my hostel bed at Kikies House, as well as waiting for James to fly over to meet me.

 As a result of these events I ate at a lot of different places in Chiang Mai over the nearly three weeks I was there.
 These are my favorite cafes, restaurants and food outlets which are backpacker friendly, tasty and of course cheap!
-All tested and tried.
+All tested and tried my yours truly.

 How I Book Cheap Transport In Thailand: 12Go Asia